Welsh NHS dental charges differ from England. Information based on Welsh Government and Audit Wales sources. Not legal advice.

 Do under-25s pay for NHS dental treatment in Wales?

 Under-18s in Wales receive completely free NHS dental treatment.
-Under-25s registered with a Welsh NHS dental practice are entitled to free NHS dental examinations as a specific Welsh policy.
-Under-25s still pay 50% of the package value for any active treatment beyond the examination, unless they qualify for full exemption under one of the standard categories (pregnancy, low income via HC2, etc.).
+Anyone under 25 or aged 60 and over is entitled to free NHS dental examinations as a specific Welsh policy.
+They still pay the fixed care-package fees for any active treatment beyond the examination, unless they qualify for full exemption under one of the standard categories (under-18, pregnancy, low income via HC2, qualifying benefits).

 How does the £384 cap work in Wales?